D-LoRa: a Distributed Parameter Adaptation Scheme for LoRa Network: Introduction

 \section{Introduction}

-Long-Range (LoRa) is one of the Low-Power Wide Area Networks (LPWAN) communication technologies \cite{LoRaIntro}, which is widely used in smart cities, farm monitoring, and other fields\cite{LoRaReview},\cite{Survey}.
+Long-Range (LoRa) is a prominent Low-Power Wide Area Network (LPWAN) communication technology widely used in smart cities, farm monitoring, and other Internet of Things (IoT) applications \cite{LoRaReview}.
 The performance of LoRa networks is primarily measured by three metrics, i.e., Packet Delivery Rate (PDR), Network Energy Efficiency (EE), and Throughput (TH).

-The performance degradation in LoRa networks primarily stems from packet loss, caused by collisions and propagation effects in time-varying communication channels\cite{QoC-A}.
-These issues are significantly affected by the dynamically configured packet transmission parameters, including Spreading Factor (SF), Bandwidth (BW), Carrier Frequency (CF), and Transmission Power (TP)\cite{LoRaReview}.
-Therefore, implementing an effective parameter adaptation strategy becomes imperative to minimize packet loss and enhance network performance.
+However, LoRa networks often suffer from performance degradation due to packet loss caused by collisions and propagation effects in time-varying communication channels \cite{QoC-A}.
+These problems can be effectively mitigated by dynamically configured packet transmission parameters, including Spreading Factor (SF), Bandwidth (BW), Carrier Frequency (CF), and Transmission Power (TP) \cite{LoRaReview}.
+Therefore, implementing an effective parameter adaptation strategy for LoRaWAN (the LoRa MAC layer protocol) becomes imperative to minimize packet loss and enhance network performance.

-Recent studies have proposed various parameter adaptation schemes for LoRaWAN (the LoRa MAC layer protocol), as summarized in TABLE \ref{tab0}, which only adjust a subset of parameters to optimize a few specific performance metrics.
-These methods can be categorized into centralized algorithms and distributed algorithms.
+However, optimizing packet transmission parameters in a LoRa system can be framed as a combinatorial optimization problem, which is NP-hard \cite{nphard1}.
+Moreover, enhancing LoRa network performance involves inherent trade-offs among these performance metrics due to the intricate coupling relationship between transmission parameters and performance metrics.
+Adjusting one parameter can simultaneously influence multiple metrics, often in conflicting ways.
+For instance, employing a smaller SF and larger BW reduces the packet's Time on Air (ToA), thereby enhancing network throughput.
+Yet, this configuration also results in a shorter transmission range, making packets from distant nodes more prone to loss and consequently reducing the network's PDR.
+Similarly, increasing TP can effectively improve the probability of successful packet reception, thus enhancing PDR, but it also leads to higher energy consumption, decreasing the network's EE.
+These coupling relationships underscore the complexity of parameter optimization, as simply improving one performance metric may adversely affect others.

-Centralized algorithms are deployed on the central entity (gateway or network server), configuring each node's parameters by gathering network-wide data and relaying the configuration to the nodes via downlink messages\cite{LoRaReview}.
-Adaptive Data Rate (ADR)\cite{ADR}, a representative centralized algorithm, dynamically adjust three parameters (SF, BW, TP) to increase the throughput while reducing energy consumption.
-However, these algorithms require significant communication resources for node interactions, potentially causing congestion and latency issues \cite{LoRaReview, LoRaReview2}.
+Recent studies have proposed various parameter adaptation schemes for LoRaWAN.
+Some works deploy centralized algorithms on a central entity (gateway or network server), configuring each node's parameters by gathering network-wide data and relaying configurations to the nodes via downlink messages \cite{LoRaReview}.
+Adaptive Data Rate (ADR) \cite{ADR}, a representative centralized algorithm, dynamically adjusts three parameters (SF, BW, TP).
+However, this kind of algorithm requires significant communication resources for node interactions, potentially causing congestion and latency issues \cite{LoRaReview}.